st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 	make, gcc, which, autoconf, automake, pkgconf, patch, bison, flex, cmake, rpcsvc-proto, gperf, python, intltool and re2c

     The precompiled 32-bit host-tools of Asuswrt-Merlin [John's fork] need following packages: lib32-glibc, lib32-gcc-libs, lib32-zlib and lib32-libelf.
 (Therefore, don't forget to uncomment the lines of the "Multilib" and the "lib32" section in /etc/pacman.conf).
-	For generating/editing Artix-specific patches installing of package diffutils should be helpful.
-If you are working with Artix or Arch Linux on wsl2/Windows then you should also install the nano package or you can use a smart editor on Windows (like Notepad++).
+	For generating/editing Artix-specific patches you can also install the diffutils and the nano package.
+If you are working with Artix/Arch Linux on wsl2/Windows the use of a smart editor on Windows (like Notepad++) is very helpful.

 1. Clone asuswrt-Merlin (Johns fork) repo (https://github.com/john9527/asuswrt-merlin) into your HOME directory.